Access Paths for Efficient Ordering with Large Language Models: Introduction

-Thus, in this paper, we aim to address the following question: \textbf{Given a logical LLM ORDER BY operator, how should it be implemented physically?} To this end, we conduct a systematic evaluation of existing approaches and our new proposed algorithms within a unified experimental framework across different tasks.
-Contrary to many previous findings, we observe that pointwise sorting (often criticized for its limited accuracy) can in fact achieve strong accuracy in certain scenarios, while pairwise and listwise approaches excel in others.
+Thus, in this paper, we aim to address the following question: \textbf{Given a semantic LLM ORDER BY task and potentially a monetary budget, which algorithm should we use to maximize sorting accuracy?} Before answering this question, we first wonder if there exists a universal optimal approach which achieves the best quality for all given tasks and datasets.
+To this end, we implemented existing approaches, proposed new LLM-based sorting algorithms, and conducted a systematic evaluation of different approaches within a unified experimental framework across different tasks.
+We observe that no algorithm outperforms the others across all tasks.
+In some cases, pointwise method (often criticized for its limited accuracy~\cite{qin2023large}) can, in fact, achieve strong accuracy in certain scenarios, while pairwise and listwise approaches excel in others.
 This highlights the importance of tailoring the ranking strategy to the task setting rather than relying on a one-size-fits-all solution.
-This also suggests that the physical \textbf{LLM Access Path}~\footnote{originating from classical data base systems~\cite{selinger1979access}} should be carefully selected based on the query characteristics and task requirements.
-While this paper does not aim to optimize access path selection for all operators, we present empirical evidence that identifies which categories of sorting tasks derive the greatest benefit from particular implementations.
-Moreover, after examining the efficiency–effectiveness trade-offs across different approaches, we conjecture a log-linear scaling relationship between compute cost and quality in sorting.
-Furthermore, we introduce several enhancements to existing algorithms and propose new algorithms.
-We proposed a new listwise approach based on the two-way external merge sort, a classical merge sort algorithm designed for handling data that exceeds context (main-memory) capacity~\cite{selinger1979access}.
-We find external merge sort consistently offer superior accuracy and computation trade-offs among all algorithms.
+Moreover, this suggests that the \texttt{LLM Access Path}~\footnote{originating from classical data base systems~\cite{selinger1979access}} for all semantic operators should be carefully selected based on query characteristics and the underlying model and data.
+Although this paper does not aim to optimize the selection of the access path for all operators, we present an optimizer that determines a highly accurate sorting approach for the \texttt{LLM ORDER BY the} operator.

-To conclude, our contributions can be summarized as follows: \begin{itemize} \item We observe that the physical implementation of \textbf{LLM ORDER BY} depends on the user query and underlying data. \textbf{No single approach is universally optimal}.
+After thoroughly examining the efficiency–effectiveness trade-offs in the initial evaluations, we conjecture a scaling relationship between compute cost and quality in semantic sorting, where increased computational consistently correlate with higher quality results.
+Building upon this insight, we propose two distinct optimizer configurations for the \texttt{LLM ORDER BY} operator: (i) an LLM-as-Judge optimizer that evaluates candidate quality, and (ii) a self-consistency optimizer that leverages aggregation to derive a robust consensus.
+The LLM-as-Judge approach leverages direct reasoning and reflection to maximize accuracy.
+The self-consistency optimization functions as a highly robust ensemble strategy, employing consensus aggregation to filter out anomalies and ensure superior stability on complex ranking tasks.

-\item We propose new strategies for determining the batch size, introduce a variant of the pairwise algorithm that incorporates majority voting, and extend the classical two-way merge sort to the LLM-based Order By setting.
+To conclude, our contributions can be summarized as follows: \begin{itemize}